Eelaf-Adam/Coding-lab_Group26/README.md

 ### B. Project objective:
 By developing this project the following objectives will be acheived:

-1. Collects real-time patient health metrics and resource usage data
+1. Collecting real-time patient health metrics and resource usage data

-2. Provides controlled log archiving with user selection
+2. Providing controlled log archiving with user selection.

-3. Generates analytical reports with device statistics and temporal patterns
+3. Generating analytical reports with device statistics and temporal patterns.

 <br></br>
 ## 🚀 Project Status